The top 15 agile books you should read

 If you’re just getting up to speed with agile, then we hope the list of books above will help you.
 If you need further help in understanding agile project management or Scrum in particular, then we have courses to help you.

 If you just want to learn on your own and you’re an agile amateur, then check out ‘Scrum: A Breathtakingly Brief and Agile Introduction’.

 Are you leading an agile team?
 Well, if you agree with the notion that many project problems are sociological, not technological, best-seller ‘Peopleware’ by Tom DeMarco and Tim Lister will help you tighten your team.
 ‘Succeeding with Agile’ by Mike Cohn will benefit those who are leading an agile transition within an organization.

 If you’re having day-to-day issues implementing Scrum, we’d recommend keeping ‘The Scrum Field Guide’ by Mitch Lacey handy.
 As its always best to hear things straight from the horse’s mouth, both titles of ‘Scrum’, written by one of Scrum’s founders, Jeff Sutherland, also come highly recommended for anyone using Scrum.

-Are you the product manager?
-Well, ‘Agile Product Management with Scrum’ by Roman Pichler clarifies the role and responsibilities of the product owner and is perfect for overcoming common challenges.
+If you’re a product owner, ‘Agile Product Management with Scrum’ by Roman Pichler clarifies the role and responsibilities of the Scrum product owner.

 For those who are involved in starting a business project, make sure to add ‘Running Lean’ by Ash Maurya, ‘Lean Analytics’ by Alistair Croll & Benjamin Yoskovitz and ‘The Lean Startup’ by Eric Ries to your reading list.